gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 * Unreferenced or unmodified variables.
-Note that a special exemption applies to variables which contain any of the substrings ``DISCARD, DUMMY, IGNORE, JUNK, UNUSED``, in any casing.
+Note that a special exemption applies to variables which contain any of the substrings ``DISCARD, DUMMY, IGNORE, JUNK, UNUSE, TMP, TEMP`` in any casing.
 Such variables are considered likely to be intentionally used in a situation where otherwise a warning would be given, so warnings of this kind are always suppressed for such variables.

 * Address overlays that could clobber memory